-The economic model that was described in Section 4.7 is now used to generate data for the price of hydrogen in a Monte Carlo style analysis.
+The economic model that was described in Section 4.8 is now used to generate data for the price of hydrogen in a Monte Carlo style analysis.
 This way we can assess the distribution of prices for both the United States and Europe.
 Unlike a true Monte Carlo analysis, we do not draw parameters randomly, we simply enumerate a large number of plausible system configurations.
-For the United States we have (356 regions) x (3 electrical generators) x (3 electrical generation scenarios) x (3 electrolyzer technologies) x (3 electrolyzer scenarios) x (7 scenario years) = 201,852 system configurations; for Europe we have 14,175 possible system configurations.
+For the United States we have $(356 \text{ regions}) \times (3 \text{ electrical generators}) \times (3 \text{ electrical generators}) \times (3 \text{ electrolyzer technologies}) \times (3 \text{ electrolyzer scenarios}) \times (7 \text{ scenario years}) = 201,852 \text{ system configurations}$ ; for Europe we have 14,175 possible system configurations.

-The histograms in the following figures show the distribution of plausible H_2 price across all possible regions, renewable electricity generators, and electrolyzer types.
-The y-axis in this graph is simply the number of system configurations that fall within the H_2 price bins that are shown on the x-axis.
-The coloring scheme is meant to draw the eye to the median H_2 price, which is an important measure of central tendency.
-It is also important to highlight the minimum H_2 price; both values are explicitly stated in the text insets.
+The histograms in the following figures show the distribution of plausible $H_2$ price across all possible regions, renewable electricity generators, and electrolyzer types.
+The y-axis in this graph is simply the number of system configurations that fall within the $H_2$ price bins that are shown on the x-axis.
+The coloring scheme is meant to draw the eye to the median $H_2$ price, which is an important measure of central tendency.
+It is also important to highlight the minimum $H_2$ price; both values are explicitly stated in the text insets.

-The maps show the geographical distribution of the minimum hydrogen price that can be found for each time period over all system configurations.
+The maps show the geographical distribution of the minimum hydrogen price that can be found for each time period over all electrolyzer system configurations; however we restricit the calculation of the minimum price to the "mid" electricity price scenario.